Most Common Questions About Acupunture

-Every patient's experience with acupuncture will be different; however, we typically recommend more than one acupuncture treatment to successfully address a health concern.
-Many patients will report benefits after just one treatment, but for lasting results, weekly acupuncture treatments (for acute conditions) and bimonthly treatments (for more chronic concerns) is recommended.
+Every patient's experience with acupuncture will be different; however, we almost always recommend more than one acupuncture treatment to successfully address a health concern.
+Many patients will report benefits after just one treatment, but for lasting results, multiple acupuncture treatments a week over a shorter course of time is recommended.
 The longer the body has been out of balance, a lengthier treatment schedule can be expected.
 You can use the (very basic) key of however many years you have had the condition is how many months it may take to treat it.
 Your practitioner will discuss the treatment program with you during your initial visit.
 Other factors may play a role- for example, if the condition being treated is more prevalent during one season or another, if you chose to also take herbs during your course of treatment (in which case, we find positive results occur more quickly and tend to hold longer than acupuncture alone treatments), or if we are treating infertility cases in which receiving treatments for a few cycles are commonly needed to regulate and prepare the body.

 How Should I Prepare for My First Treatment?